I enjoy collaborating with MA and PhD students and staff in order to help develop research projects. My specific areas of interest include:

 Twelve Japanese undergraduate university students participated in this study.
 These students joined short, three-to-four-week summer study abroad programs in Canada, the U.K. and Australia.
 The data collection instruments include pre- and post-study abroad questionnaires, LINE messages which were sent the researcher during the study abroad programs, and post-study abroad interviews.
 The study examines students’ LINE messages sent while the students were abroad, as well as their thoughts on various aspects of the CELO program.
 Regarding the former, the researcher looks at the types of affordances for learning which students report, as well as how they frame their language experiences–some as successes and others as struggles.
 Students’ were also asked whether and how the CELO Program benefited them as language learners.
 Benefits include increased levels of motivation and a more active approach to learning and using English outside of the classroom.

-Jim Luders (New Zealand) – MA thesis on engagement of Maori students
+Jim Luders (New Zealand) – Master's thesis 'engagement of Maori students.'